 Leaves: The leaf is tri-parted with ovate segments that have an obtuse base and a tapered tip to a point.
 These leaflets are usually stalkless or on a very short stalk.
 There is one central midrib vein with laterals branching to the leaf edge but not quite reaching the edge, instead ending a a vein that encircles the leaf.
 Leaves turn perpendicularly upwards from their stalk to face the sun.
 Those plants producing fruit will usually have two leaves.

-The inflorescence is a scape (a single flower stalk that arises directly from the underground root) which is shorter than the leaf.
+The inflorescence is a scape (a single flower stalk that arises directly from the underground root) which is shorter than the leaf but rises from the same sheath as the leaf.
 The flower parts are a cylindrical spadix (the 'jack') that has flowers only on the lower part.
 The spadix is blunt on top and is shorter than the spathe (the 'pulpit') which rises around the spadix and is wider at the top and arches over the spadix forming the 'pulpit' shape.

 The flowers which are only on the lower part of the spadix are yellow to green, very small, without corollas or a calyx.
-Sexes are separated (dioecious).
+Sexes are separated, either on separate plants or on the same plant.
 Male flowers have several stamens and female flowers have a single pistil.
 Female flowers are crowded tightly together.
+When both sexes are on the same spadix the female flowers are below the male flowers.
 The spathe is prominently veined, often with purple tinges.

 Fruit: The female spadix develops into a cluster of green berry-like fruit, turning a brilliant red by August.
 The fruit cluster is frequently the only residue of the plant seen in Autumn.
 Each fruitlet usually contains 2 5mm seeds, sometimes only one.
 Seeds are round with a concave top and slightly flattened on one side.
 The surface is finely reticulated.
 Seeds take two years to germinate as they require a cold moist period, followed by a warm moist period, then another cold moist period.
 Each period at least 60 to 90 days.
 If stored, them must be kept moist.
 For more details see Eloise Butler's' notes on this plant below.